Clean Up the Mess: Addressing Data Pollution in Cryptocurrency Abuse Reporting Services: Abuse Type Taxonomy and Ground Truth

-To discover additional prevalent abuse types, not present in the initial ground truth, as well as to produce a larger ground truth dataset, we cluster the 224K descriptions by the similarity of their text and analyze the generated clusters.
+\paragraph{Clustering.} To discover additional abuse types not present in gt\_initial and to produce a larger ground truth, we cluster the 224K descriptions by the syntactical similarity of their text.
+We select the \emph{all-mpnet-base-v2} pre-trained embedding from the \updated{Hugging Face repository~\cite{all-mpnet-base-v2}}, a general-purpose model that achieves the highest average performance for sentence similarity \updated{in the Sentence Transformers evaluation}~\cite{huggingface-models}.

-For each of the 224K descriptions, we produce an embedding (i.e., a vector of real numbers) such that similar descriptions (i.e., using similar words) have embeddings that are close in the vector space.
-We leverage a pre-trained embedding model from Hugging Face~\cite{huggingface} (HF), an open repository of machine learning models, and run it locally to produce an embedding for each description.
-Among the pre-trained embedding models HF offers, we select the default \emph{all-mpnet-base-v2}, a general-purpose model that achieves the highest average performance for both sentence similarity and semantic search in the HF evaluation~\cite{huggingface-models}.
-The \emph{all-mpnet-base-v2} embedding has 768 dimensions and truncates text longer than 384 word pieces (tokens), where an English word typically comprises of 1-2 pieces.
-We reduce the number of dimensions before clustering using Principal Component Analysis (PCA) with a variance of 0.7.

-To cluster the embeddings we use the \textit{hierarchical agglomerative density-based clustering} (HDBSCAN)~\cite{hdbscan} because it can find clusters of arbitrary shape and does not require to know in advance the number of clusters to find.
-It is also capable to detect noise (i.e., scattered data points in non-dense areas that shouldn't be considered part of any cluster), and easily scales to large datasets.
-At a high level, HDBSCAN performs a density-based clustering.
-It computes the minimum spanning tree of a distance weighted graph, produces a cluster hierarchy tree of connected components, condenses that cluster tree based on a minimum cluster size, and extracts stable clusters from the condensed tree.
-We use Euclidean distance and set the minimum core point neighborhood size (i.e., the number of elements that define a dense zone) to 2 and the minimum cluster size to 5.

-Table~\ref{tab:eval_hdbscan_224k_pca} summarizes the clustering results on the 224K descriptions.
-It outputs 5,265 clusters containing one third of the descriptions.
+To cluster the embeddings, we use \textit{hierarchical agglomerative density-based clustering} \updated{(HDBSCAN)~\cite{hdbscan}} because it can find clusters of arbitrary shape and does not require knowing the number of clusters in advance.
+We use Euclidean distance. \updated{We set the minimum core point neighborhood size to a low value of 2 to allow the discovery of less dense clusters.
+We set the minimum cluster size to 5 so that the cluster captures at least a handful of reports.} The clustering produces 5,265 clusters containing one-third of the descriptions.
 The largest cluster has 3,814 descriptions.
-The remaining two thirds (66.3\%) of descriptions are considered noise and placed by themselves in singleton clusters.
+The remaining two-thirds (66.3\%) of descriptions end in singleton clusters.